Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi, welcome to my website!
 I am a doctoral candidate in economics at Rice University.
 My research fields are empirical industrial organization and applied microeconometrics.
-I will be available for interviews on the 2022-2023 job market.
+I will be available for interviews on NABE TEC Conference and ASSA Annnual Meeting for the 2022-2023 job market.
+Feel free to contact me!

 Here are my academia-oriented [CV](files/Fisher_CV.pdf) and industry-oriented [resume](files/Yu_Xiaoyu_Resume.pdf).